sajeetharan/SajeeWeb/blog/2020/02/2020-02-28-covid-escape-game-with-cosmosdb-and-python/index.md

 ---
-title: "Covid Escape - How to built a Game with Python and Cosmosdb"
+title: Covid Escape - How to built a Game with Python and Cosmosdb
-utcDate: "2020-02-28"
+Date: '2020-02-28'
 categories:
-  - "appinsights"
+  - appinsights
-  - "cloud"
+  - cloud
-  - "microsoft"
+  - microsoft
-  - "vscode"
+  - vscode
 tags:
-  - "azure"
+  - azure
-  - "cosmosdb"
+  - cosmosdb
-  - "game"
+  - game
-  - "nosql"
+  - nosql
-  - "python"
+  - python
-  - "sql"
+  - sql
-coverImage: "pygame.jpg"
+coverImage: pygame.jpg
+utcDate: '2025-04-24T09:52:37.756Z'
 ---

 I've been gaming since 2003 till now.I remember those sleepless nights and how much fun i had playing PC games.
 I always wanted to be a game designer since my childhood days and have built lot of small games during my university days.
 After a very long time i invested some time and built a simple game using Python and Azure cosmosdb.
 I wanted to write how to build the game "Corona escape" with others in this blog post.